-This is a bit like asking “How long is the price of string?”
+This is a bit like asking, “How long is the price of string?”
 The answer is it depends!
-The cost to cut down a tree depends on the tree’s height and breadth and more importantly the access to the tree, plus obstacles around the tree such as fences, houses, branches near power lines, garden beds, etc. makes it extra hard to answer.
+The cost of cutting down a tree depends on many factors, such as the tree’s height, breadth, access to the tree, and obstacles around the tree, such as fences, houses, branches near power lines, garden beds, etc.

 To be more accurate, we would need to look at the small, medium, large and extra-large trees and their cost to cut.